 A pre-selection of applicants will be made by members of the Research Department: Janilda Bartolomeu, Delany Boutkan, Alessandra Fudoli, Ludo Groen, Marten Kuijpers, Klaas Kuitenbrouwer, Setareh Noorani, Federica Notari, Carolina Pinto and Katía Truijen.
 More information about the pre-selection team can be found here.

 An international jury will then select the two fellows.
-Jury members include Katerina Chuchalina (Chief curator at the V-A-C Foundation, Co-founder of the Centre for Experimental Museology, and Curator of biennials such as Manifesta), Simone C. Niquille (Researcher, designer, lecturer and former Fellow at Het Nieuwe Instituut), Felicity D. Scott (Professor of Architecture, Director of the PhD program in Architecture (History and Theory), and Co-Director of the CCCP program at the Graduate School of Architecture, Planning and Preservation, Columbia University), Squirrel Nation: Erinma Ochu and Caroline Ward (research collective working at the intersection of design, technology and ecology) and Marina Otero Verzier (Director of Research, Het Nieuwe Instituut and Head of the Social Design Masters at Design Academy Eindhoven).
+Jury members include Katerina Chuchalina ((Chief curator at the V-A-C Foundation, Co-founder of the Centre for Experimental Museology, and co-curator of Manifesta 13 biennial in Marseille), Simone C Niquille (Researcher, designer, lecturer and former Fellow at Het Nieuwe Instituut), Felicity D. Scott (Professor of Architecture, Director of the PhD program in Architecture (History and Theory), and Co-Director of the CCCP program at the Graduate School of Architecture, Planning and Preservation, Columbia University), Squirrel Nation: Erinma Ochu and Caroline Ward (research collective working at the intersection of design, technology and ecology) and Marina Otero Verzier (Director of Research, Het Nieuwe Instituut and Head of the Social Design Masters at Design Academy Eindhoven).
 More information about the jury members can be found here.